sayeedhussain/postgres-ghcopilot/README.md

 ## Step 3: Start a Copilot chat session with your database

-- Ensure you are logged-in to github copilot
+- Ensure you are logged-in on github copilot in VSCode
 - In the Connections view, right-click on your connected PostgreSQL database.
 - Select Chat with this database from the context menu.
 - If prompted, grant permission for the extension to access the database connection context for Copilot.